kosmios1/Beetle-Quest/doc/report.typ

   #linebreak()
   I want to receive my in-game currency back when i lost an auction, so that my in-game currency.
   #linebreak()
-  I want to that the auctions cannot be temperes, so that my in-game currency and collection are safe.
+  I want to that the auctions cannot be tempered, so that my in-game currency and collection are safe.
   - `/market/auction/{{auctionId}}/bid` (_user-service,user-db/market-service,market-db/gacha-service,gacha-db,market-timed-events_)

 - I want to view my transaction history, so that I can track my market movements.
-  - `/internal/market/get_transaction_history` (_market-service,market-db_)
+  - `/internal/market/get_transaction_history` (_user-service,user-db/market-service,market-db_)

 = User Stories: Admin

-All the following endpoints requests involve the _admin-service_ and _admin-db_.
+All the following endpoints requests involve the _admin-service_.

 == Account